 There are even more opportunities if you decide to use your bachelor's degree with a concentration in applied psychology as the foundation for a master's degree in psychology.
-It will also position you to pursue a doctoral degree in the future.
+It could also position you to pursue a doctoral degree in the future.
 With an advanced degree, you'll have additional responsibilities, oversee more employees, be more likely to get promoted and earn a higher salary.

 Applied psychology is one of six concentrations you may choose as you complete your online coursework for a bachelor's degree in psychology at SNHU.
 The other concentrations are addictions, child psychology, forensic psychology, mental health and social psychology.

 In your online psychology courses at SNHU, you'll study anatomy, physiology, research methods and methodologies and delve into recent advances in applied psychology and ethics.
 You'll also concentrate on society and social conditions, American politics and the legal tradition, contemporary health (physical, emotional and social) and a variety of social concerns such as economics, class, racism, sexism, ageism, environmental and population issues, families, deviant behavior, aging and gender.